Skip to main content

 No. In the case of a TRPAP, PBR or PAR, the temporary protection status provides for a temporary suspension of the granting of mining titles and of all mining exploration.
 In a biodiversity reserve, any exploration or mining activity is strictly prohibited (unless authorized by the Ministère).

 Yes, the harvesting of firewood for temporary shelters or trapping camps is permitted as part of the harvesting rights of beneficiaries under the Agreement.
-However, the harvesting of firewood by non-beneficiaries is not permitted unless authorized by the MELCC.
+However, the harvesting of firewood by non-beneficiaries is not permitted unless authorized by the MELCCFP.
 Furthermore, commercial logging is not permitted.

 It follows up on the recommendations of the 2011–2012 community consultations on the creation of the Nunavik protected areas network.